DLR-RM/rafcon-task-planner-plugin/index.md

 ![The Rafcon Task Planner Plugin](media/img/RafconTPPMain.png "An Overview of the Rafcon Task Planner Plugin")
 ## Introduction
 The Task Planner is a plugin for [RAFCON](https://dlr-rm.github.io/RAFCON/), which allows to automatically create, or extend state machines for given Tasks.
 To achieve this, states in RAFCON are annotated with semantic information, using the language [PDDL](https://en.wikipedia.org/wiki/Planning_Domain_Definition_Language).
-Then a semantic Planner such as [The Fast-Downward Planning System](http://www.fast-downward.org/) can usee this information, to find a solution for a given task.
+Then a semantic Planner such as [The Fast-Downward Planning System](http://www.fast-downward.org/) can use this information, to find a solution for a given task.
 Afterwards the Plugin uses this solution to create a state machine out of it, or extend an existing one.
 ## Features
 + Annotate States with PDDL Actions
 + Automatically generate a State machine for a given Task